 Other potential risks of breach of human and labour rights in our supply chains

 Business consulting and engineering work is usually performed by suppliers in countries where Statkraft is located, and the supply chain is short.
 Statkraft considers the risk of human rights breaches to be low.

 Statkraft acknowledges that there are potential risks related to labour conditions in connection with transportation of goods to Statkraft’s sites and between each supplier tier, and also linked to certain indirect materials and services, but our focus until now has been on procurement of equipment where Statkraft has the highest risk and most leverage.

 Risks related to business ethics (e.g. risk of fraud and corruption) are still under pressure, and we are working to mitigate them through awareness.

 The basis for our supply chain management is our Supplier Code of Conduct, which covers health and safety, environment and climate, human rights, labour rights, and business ethics.
 Statkraft’s suppliers must meet the requirements set out in this document, which are designed to reflect our commitment to a responsible business conduct.

 Companies that tender for contracts are informed about the requirements in the Supplier Code of Conduct as part of the procurement process.
 The Supplier Code of Conduct and contract clauses that give Statkraft the right to monitor supplier performance forms part of all contracts.

-Audits and reviews
+Inspections and reviews

 "We organise our procurement activities so that we can obtain best possible value, terms and conditions and avoid adverse impacts to people, society and the environment in our supply chains."